aasimajaz/containers/running_container.md

 wget https://github.com/aasimajaz/containers/index.html -O index.html
 ```

-Review of whats happening.
+View the Dockerfile downloaded `cat Dockerfile`.
+First word are keywords typically in CAPITALS following by commands to run.

 ```
-FROM registry.access.redhat.com/ubi8:8.7-929		///this is frist line of any Dockerbuild; shows the baseimage for the container LABEL author: Aasim Ajaz				/// optional but good to add context to it RUN dnf install -y httpd procps-ng 			/// here we are install httpd and proc-ng package on top of the baseimage COPY index.html /var/www/html/				/// copying index.html to /var/www/html which will be used httpd to serve the website EXPOSE 80						/// port the container will be listening on 80 ENTRYPOINT ["/usr/sbin/httpd","-D","FOREGROUND"]	/// tell the container what to run once the container is up and runnning
+FROM registry.access.redhat.com/ubi8:8.7-929		///this is frist line of any Dockerbuild; shows the baseimage for the container LABEL author: Aasim Ajaz				/// optional but good to add context to it RUN dnf install -y httpd procps-ng 			/// installing httpd and proc-ng package on top of the baseimage COPY index.html /var/www/html/				/// copying index.html to /var/www/html which will be used httpd to serve the website EXPOSE 80						/// port the container will be listening on 80 ENTRYPOINT ["/usr/sbin/httpd","-D","FOREGROUND"]	/// tell the container what to run once the container is up and runnning